Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 Salon Blog

 This is what you’re reading in this article right now.
-It’s easy to get set up with a blog and to place ads on it that can earn you income.
+It’s easy to set up with a blog and place ads on it that can earn you income.

-I would recommend using a blog if you enjoy writing as you will be publishing a lot of text and photos on your blog.
+I recommend using a blog if you enjoy writing, as you will publish a lot of text and photos on your blog.

-The way you get people to come to your blog is typically via Google or other search and social platforms like Pinterest.
+You get people to come to your blog via Google or other search and social platforms like Pinterest.
 At least today, these are the two biggest sources of traffic to blogs.
-So you want to make sure your salon shows up in search engines when people are asking questions that you have the answer to.
+So you want to make sure your salon shows up in search engines when people ask questions you have the answer to.

-To increase your chances that your blog show up, you’ll need to make sure the different posts you write are optimized for search engines and include the specific keywords that people will be searching for.
+To increase your chances of your blog showing up, you’ll need to make sure the different posts you write are optimized for search engines and include the specific keywords people will be searching for.

-When you start getting traffic on your blog, you can monetize it by placing ads on it.
-Bombarding people with ads is not a good long-term strategy as the user experience will be bad and you’ll start to lose traffic.
+When your blog starts getting traffic, you can monetize it by placing ads on it.
+Bombarding people with ads is not a good long-term strategy, as the user experience will be bad, and you’ll start to lose traffic.
 So you need to strike the right balance here.
-The most commonly used ad provider is Google Ad Sense which is free and easy to use.
+The most commonly used ad provider is Google Ad Sense, which is free and easy to use.

 What you should be aware of if you go with a blog approach to earn an income is that it takes some time before Google and other search engines index your content.
 So you might be putting out a lot of content without seeing any traffic until 6-12 months later.